Income Essentials: The Challenges of Choosing a Career

 All this isn’t to say that every single activity needs to come from the perspective of career building.
 It just illustrates how easy it is to coast on others’ expectations of us rather than actively making decisions ourselves.
 Acknowledge that carving out your career path is important, and that each decision deserves your thought and energy.

-The takeaway: Get to know yourself.
+Get to know yourself.
 You’ll find that it will help you make career decisions that are in your best interest.
 You might also find that you’ll be less likely to blindly follow the pack.

 Finding your dream career is challenging on its own, and only made more difficult by others’ expectations and our own biases.
-Be mindful of your goals—any job that helps you achieve them is a benchmark for success.
+Be mindful of your goals — any job that helps you achieve them is a benchmark for success.
 Remember that interests and skills change and develop over time, and therefore the need to make and reassess your career goals will continue through high school, college and beyond.
 Your career is important, and it deserves some serious reflection time.